main street townhouse

 Oh I almost forgot to mention another significant change, which is the changing of the swing door to a glass sliding door.
 Because the room was so narrow, we wouldn't be able to open or close the door once the bed is folded down.
 And by using a frosted glass door, it gives the room the illusion of a window, making the room feels less claustrophobic.

 BC West Coast Feel

+We had a modest budget to furnish the whole house, so we had to be resourceful in where we shopped.
 And as luck would have it, we found the perfect coffee table at Home Sense for $499.
 It was compiled of small pieces of wood put together.
-The only thing that we added was the glass top so food crumbs would not fall into the cracks and make cleaning a nightmare.
-And after we sourced out the rest of the furniture pieces, we accessorized the space with a faux fur cushions and throw to complete the grizzly bear feel.
+We added a custom glass top so food crumbs would not fall into the cracks and make cleaning easier.
+And after we sourced out the rest of the furniture pieces, we accessorized the space with faux fur cushions and a throw to infuse the grizzly bear feel.

 Tofino Coastal Escape

-The 25 year old son gave us two requests: paint the room black and hang his three black superhero t-shirts on the wall.
-Needless to say, the mom did not allow us to paint the room black.
-So we chose a lot of furniture pieces that are black and a darker shade of blue.
-However, we wanted to make the mom happy, who requested a happier and brighter room.
-So we opted for a glass corner desk with black frames, and other chrome and grey metal to reflect light so it would not become too dark.
+When we were interviewing the family, the 25 year old son gave us two requests: the first one was to paint the room black.
+Being quite conservative, the mom did not allow us to paint the room black.
+So the compromise was to choose a lot of furniture pieces that are black and a darker shade of blue.
+However, we opted for a glass corner desk with black frames, and other chrome and grey metal to reflect more light.

-In both of these boys' room, we were able to fit a single sofa in to facilitate reading/lounging as well as a pulled out sofa for sleepover for their friends.
+In both of these boys' room, we were able to fit a single sofa in to facilitate reading/lounging as well as a pulled out sofa for friends to have sleepover.

 During the whole process, it was important that we took the time to talk to each person and find out their likes and dislikes.
 Although this process was time-consuming, in the end, we were able to deliver a home that was custom-tailored to their needs and tastes.
 I hope you enjoyed taking this home tour with us and I hope we were able to inspire you to make home your happy place.